device42/device42-docs/docs/apps/application-groups/calculation-rules.md

   ![Connection Metadata](/assets/images/calculation-rules/viz-metadata.png)

-## Running Calculation Rules
+## Processing Calculation Rules

-Run one or many Calculation Rules to generate Application Groups and Suggestions at any time. **Enabled** Calculation Rules are also processed nightly at 2 AM.
+Process one or many Calculation Rules to generate Application Groups and Suggestions at any time. **Enabled** Calculation Rules are also processed nightly at 2 AM.

+You can process a Calculation Rule from its details page, use choose the process option from the **Actions** menu, or find the process option from the ellipsis menu on the Application Groups list page.

 - Click the **Process Now** button at the top-right of a saved Calculation Rule to run it immediately.